rosiekrasnoff/CEE4530/Lab4-Gas Transfer/group1_gas_transfer_postlab.md

 # Conclusion

-In this lab, we simulated an activated sludge tank of a wastewater treatment plant that maintains aerobic degradation using a small reactor that meets the conditions of a constant gas transfer coefficient (k^v,l).
-Through a simple diffuser, we modeled the dependence of k^v,l on the gas flow rate.
-In this experiment,
+In this lab, we simulated an activated sludge tank of a wastewater treatment plant that maintains aerobic degradation using a small reactor that meets the conditions of a constant gas transfer coefficient ($\hat{k}_{v,l}$).
+Through a simple diffuser, we modeled the dependence of $\hat{k}_{v,l}$ on the gas flow rate.
+Using a set up with a aeration stone in a small container serving as a CMFR with a DO probe to constantly keep track of the oxygen concentration, many tests were done at different air flow levels.
+From the DO concentration and other measurements like temperature and pressure, we calculated $\hat{k}_{v,l}$ as well as the oxygen transfer efficiency (OTE) and observed the relationship between air flow rate and these two variables.
+For $\hat{k}_{v,l}$, it increases with air flow rate.
+OTE and air flow rate are inversely related, so as air flow rate increases, the OTE decreases proportionally.
+From this information, we can make judgements about the ideal design (depth or air flow rate) of an aeration tank for aerobic digestion based on the requirements of the system.

 # Suggestions / Comments

 It should be more clear that people should not edit their ProCoDA files ever so that the problem with one of the data sets in the Aeration folder could have been avoided, since something happened to that data that caused issues with the code.
 We found the addition of the instructions in the second week of the lab very helpful and made things much smoother.
-I think it would be helpful to have pictures of the set up actually done in the lab so that we can see what the apparati look like, for example the solenoid and needle valves.
+I think it would be helpful to have pictures of the set up actually done in the lab so that we can see what the parts of the apparatus look like, for example the solenoid and needle valves.

 # Appendix
 ``` python